-- Negative drug screen - Negative background check - Annual sexual misconduct prevention - Annual "pre-clinical" review of 7 common policies followed by a short test (NESA preclinical) with a score of 85% or higher - In preparation for attending clinical/practicum, you will be provided with documents specific to the facility you will be attending.
+- Negative drug screen - Negative background check - Annual sexual misconduct prevention - Bloodborne Pathogens Exam with a score of 85% or higher - In preparation for attending clinical/practicum, you will be provided with documents specific to the facility you will be attending.
 For some of these you may be required to print, sign, and submit the document. - o Orientation specific to the facility you will be attending - o HIPAA review for the facility you will be attending - o Parking restrictions for the facility you will be attending - The dress code for the facility you will be attending in addition to the KSN clinical/practicum dress code in the clinical/practicum handbook